samboy/rg32hash/README.md

 I understand that tinyrg32.c may still have some bloat in it; if anyone can help me reduce its size without giving up any of its functionality, please open up a github ticket with your smaller version of tinyrg32.c

+# nanorg32 RadioGatún[32] in 607 bytes

+nanorg32.c is a RadioGatún[32] implementation in 607 bytes.

 # tinyapi.c Tiny rg32 library